Blog Layout

 While socio-cultural conditioning influences initial understanding and interpretation, it also influences change in that understanding and interpretation.
 Women’s sociological emancipation, most recently the election of a woman as vice president of the United States, should be a driving force for change in the consciousness of society and Church as a whole.

+O’Brien cites significant epigraphic evidence of ordained women in the first millennium, especially in the first five centuries.
+Inscriptions in Palestine bear witness to the second Phoebe.
+The deaconess Maria is remembered in the Jerusalem area.
+Archaeology has excavated many of these inscriptions to add to the weight of argument of women’s leadership of the churches in these centuries.
 From the beginnings of the Jesus movement, the author traces the involvement of women in the first millennium of the Christian church.
 There is clear evidence of the ministry of women in the New Testament.
 Gifted women exercised important leadership ministries in the emerging churches.
 Many of these would have been considered diaconal, presbyterial and episcopal: this work of spreading the Gospel was effectively the same for men and women.
 The early church was a movement inspired by the Jesus story.
 The fact that it was pastorally orientated was its guiding theology.
 This was not dissimilar to the approach of Pope Frances.
 Serving the needs of the community then and now is primary.

 A change began in the late fifth century with a statement of Pope Gelasius in 494.
 Without any reference to theologian foundations, it rejects the admission of women to the priesthood (page 78):